lukapopijac/real-time-image-segmentation/README.md

 npm start
 ```

-If you just want to start a local `https` server run:
+If you just want to start a local `https` server, run:
 ```
 node server
 ```